MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Conclusion

 \section{Conclusion}

-In this paper, we first propose the task of parameter-efficient VTR (PE-VTR) to save storage costs in real-world applications.
-We validate that previous methods fail to address the PE-VTR, which show inferior performance than fine-tuning and/or incur large parameter overheads.
-To tackle PE-VTR, we introduce MV-Adapter with two novel components: temporal adaptation module and cross-modal interaction module.
-Extensive experiments demonstrate that MV-Adapter achieves comparable results with full fine-tuning and significantly outperforms competing methods.
-In the future, we plan to extend MV-Adapter to more multimodal tasks, e.g. video captioning and video question answering. { }
+{\linespread{1}\selectfont In this paper, we propose the task of parameter-efficient VTR (PE-VTR) to save storage costs of models.
+Previous methods fail to address PE-VTR, leading to inferior performance and/or large parameter overheads.
+To tackle PE-VTR, we introduce MV-Adapter with two novel components: temporal adaptation module and cross modality tying.
+MV-Adapter achieves comparable results with full fine-tuning and outperforms competing methods.
+In the future, we plan to extend MV-Adapter to more multimodal tasks such as video question answering and captioning. }